-The bargain between her and Ursula is a little more costly in his version: Ariel literally has her tongue cut off, and every human step she takes is as painful as standing on knives.
-Also, she never gets the prince because he marries someone else.
+The bargain between her and Ursula is a little more costly in his version: Ariel literally has her tongue cut out, and every human step she takes is as painful as standing on knives.
+Plus, she never gets the prince because he ends up marrying someone else.

-Ariel strikes another deal with Ursula to kill the prince, but she can’t carry it out—so she commits suicide instead, dissolving into a pile of foam.
+So, Ariel strikes another deal with Ursula to kill the prince, but she can't carry it out.
+She commits suicide instead, dissolving into a pile of foam.